simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 "On Katun and on the Bia, brother will rise against brother.
-There will be great slaughter and then there will begin a new life...."
+There will be great slaughter and then there will begin a new life. . . ."

 - - - - -